 Leg length discrepancies may be classified as a structural or functional discrepancy, depending on the source.
 It is important to differentiate between the two types of LLD as their treatments differ greatly.

 What Causes Structural Leg Length Discrepancies?

-Structural leg length discrepancies occur when one or both bones in the leg (the femur and/or the tibia) physically measures longer than the bone(s) on the opposite side.
-This type of discrepancy may be congenital or can result from trauma, surgery, or degenerative disease.
+Structural leg length discrepancies occur when one or both bones in the leg (the femur and/or the tibia) physically measures longer than the bone(s) on the opposite leg, often causing pain and discomfort.
+This type of leg discrepancy may be congenital or can result from trauma, surgery, or degenerative disease.